Tax on Gift: Rules and Exemptions As per Income Tax Act in India

 Gifts received from relatives are not charged to tax.

-Friend is not a relative as defined in the list and hence, gift received from friends will be charged to tax (if other criteria of taxing gift are satisfied).
+Friend is not a relative as defined in the list and hence, gifts received from friends will be charged to tax (if other criteria of taxing gift are satisfied).

-Gift of money: Aggregate value of cash gifts received without consideration during a financial year would be taxable as Income from Other Sources in the hands of the recipient.
+Gift of money: The aggregate value of cash gifts received without consideration during a financial year would be taxable as Income from Other Sources in the hands of the recipient.
 However, if the aggregate value of such gifts is less than Rs 50,000, then it would be exempt from tax

 Inheritance will be considered as gift and gift received from relatives are not charged to tax.